ntampouratzisSYN/RED-SEA/MPICH-on-COSSIM.md

 rsh 192.168.0.4 m5 exit &       #terminate the gem5 node2 execution

 ## 9. Create Scripts in order to execute the MPI application with VEF Traces
-The following 4 scripts are used in order to execute the MPI application with VEF traces (in case you would like to execute the application with VEF traces, please skip the step 8).
+The following 4 scripts are used in order to execute the MPI application <b>with VEF traces</b> (in case you would like to execute the application with VEF traces, please skip the step 8).

 ### 1. Setup the correct hostname in all gem5 nodes (through node0)